govau/notify-client-java/DOCUMENTATION.md

 #### reference (required)

-You create this unique identifier.
-This reference can identify a single unique notification or a batch of notifications.
-It must not contain any personal information.
+You must create this unique identifier.
+This reference identifies a single unique notification or a batch of notifications.
+It must not contain any personal information such as name or postal address.

 ```
 String reference="STRING";